davidcarboni/scloud/s3/README.md

 A collection of wrapper functions for the AWS SDKv3 that provide simplified CRUD and list operations.

-This is intended to provide you with the operations you'll mostly need most of the time and, if you have an edge-case, example code you can reuse that helps you get what you need done more easily.
+This is intended to provide you with the operations you'll mostly need most of the time and, if you have an edge-case, you can use this as example code to help you get what you need done more easily.

 ## Changelog
  * **0.0.10**: Fix `moveObject` and shortcut return from `deleteObjects` if the object list is empty.
 Also make error messages unique so we can distinguish if an error is coming from `deleteObject` or `deleteObjects`.
 Also added generic type information to `getJson` and `putJson`.